UC Washington, D.C. (UCDC)

-This course is required of all UCDC participants (Fall, Winter, Spring and Summer quarters).
-The quarter before leaving for DC, students search for, apply to, and interview for internships with the assistance of the UCDC Program Office.
+This course is required of all UCDC participants (Fall, Winter, Spring, and Summer quarters).
+The quarter before leaving for DC, students search for, apply to, and interview for internships with the assistance of the UC Washington Center.
 Help is also available through UCR's Career Center.
 This is a variable unit course and the number of units received is determined in consultation with the faculty member in the student's department who assigns the academic work associated with the internship.
 The UCDC Program requires that students work at least 24 hours per week at the internship site.

 Washington, DC Seminar